usert5432/vlne/doc/source/index.rst

 Preface
 =======

-`vlne` is a package to train NOvA/DUNE RNN Energy Estimators.
+`vlne` is a package to train Energy Estimators for various neutrino experiments.

 If you just found `vlne` and wondering where to begin, then take a look at the tutorial :doc:`tutorials/mprod5/index`.
 This tutorial will walk you though